 I can see clients who communicate in Spanish and/or English.
 I have clinical competence in supporting folks from LGBTQQIA+ communities, as well as people who are survivors of trauma, people who struggle with emotional regulation, and people who need support with recovery from addictive and self-destructive behaviors, among other competence areas.

-*Due to limitations that BCBS places on who they will allow in their networks, it is unlikely I will be included as an in-network provider in every BCBS plan.
-Based on my research, I believe I will be allowed into Blue Options, Blue Advantage, Blue Select and State Health Plans.
-At this time, I do not anticipate being allowed into the Blue Home (formerly Blue Value) network, which is most ACA and direct-to-consumer plans.
+*Due to limitations that BCBS places on who they will allow in their networks, I am not included as an in-network provider in every BCBS plan.
+I am in network with Blue Options, Blue Advantage, Blue Select and State Health Plans.
+At this time, I have not been allowed into the Blue Home (formerly Blue Value) network, which is most ACA and direct-to-consumer plans.

 My plan is to engage in some advocacy with BCBS to try and get into this network, since so many folks have insurance through the ACA.
 I know insurance can be confusing and frustrating, and I commit to be as transparent as possible about these realities while working with you.

 My life and work experiences also make me uniquely positioned to provide culturally competent support to individuals who work in social justice and social movement spaces, as I understand first-hand many of the dynamics which are present in revolutionary and radical spaces.
 Further, my work is informed by an anti-racist, anti-oppression, and anti-patriarchal ethos.

 It may take you time to find a therapist who is a good fit for you, and even if you discover that working with me is not the right choice for you, I will strive to help connect you with the appropriate resources.

 Getting the most out of remote sessions

 Please keep these things in mind when planning for a remote session:

 - Ensure that you are in a private, safe, and confidential environment.
 This might involve proactive conversations with housemates, partners, children, or others with whom you share space.
 I am happy to work with you to explore your options.